Veterans could lose their VA benefits for two reasons: Incarceration and multiple foreclosures.

 For veterans who have foreclosed twice, the good news is that losing this benefit isn’t necessarily permanent.
 Once the loss has been paid back in full, the borrower is again eligible for the VA loan.

-Moreover, veterans facing foreclosure may qualify for a short sale.
-A short sale is a far more desirable outcome for a seller than a foreclosure because it will appear on a credit report as a settlement.
+Even if you lack equity, selling a home is a much more desirable outcome for a homeowner than foreclosure because it will appear on a credit report as a settlement.

-Remember, VA Home Loan Centers provides our service at no charge to upside down veterans and active duty service members looking to short sale.
+Remember, VA Home Loan Centers provides assistance at no charge out of pocket to upside down veterans and active duty service members.
+You may be able to use the VA loan benefit again in the future to purchase a home.

 Veterans currently imprisoned are still eligible to receive their education benefit, though the benefit is restricted if the crime committed resulted in a felony conviction.
 Those serving time on misdemeanors, who wish to pursue an education, are entitled to have the entirety of the costs accrued covered by the VA.